Contribution Guide

 Internal release process

-Every day at 6:13 AM UTC a new nightly release of the Server using the latest nightly SDK is deployed at https://testing.konfuzio.com/ as a Gitlab schedule from our Server repository.
+Every day at 6:13 AM UTC a new nightly internal release of the Server using the latest pre-release of the SDK and the DVUI is deployed at https://testing.konfuzio.com/ as a Gitlab schedule from our Server repository.

-We get an early chance to find bugs with our integration of the SDK with the Konfuzio Server before the official release.
+We get an early chance to find bugs with our integration of the SDK and the DVUI with the Konfuzio Server before the official release.
 During our internal development sprints (2 week periods) we follow the strategy summarized in the table below.

 Key